Auston Kim maintains sole lead after Day 2 of HSBC Women’s World Championship

 Following up her opening six-under 66 with a 69 in the second round on Feb 27, Kim moved to nine-under 135 at the US$3 million (S$3.8 million) tournament.

-The 25-year-old sits a stroke ahead of Australia’s Minjee Lee (64), Thailand’s Ariya Jutanugarn (67) and South Korea’s Ryu Hae-ran (68) as they head into the weekend.
+The 25-year-old sits a stroke ahead of Australian Minjee Lee (64), Thailand’s Ariya Jutanugarn (67) and Ryu Hae-ran (68) of South Korea as they head into the weekend.

 The world No. 39 said: “I’ve never been in this position before, so it’s a cool feeling.
 I’m trying to embrace every single moment right now and every single moment I’m out there competing and playing golf, it’s a win.